Integrating the Leap Motion with the HoloLens in Unity

 - You’ll be able to interact with your project with the two pieces of hardware via HoloLens remoting.

-As for the hardware, I mounted the Leap on top of the computer hat so as to not interfere with the gesture recognition already in the system, just so I can use the menus in the OS.
-Here’s a before and after, where the before was my first attempt as sticking the Leap on the computer hat, don’t put it where I had put it:
+As for the hardware, I mounted the Leap on top of the HoloLens so as to not interfere with the gesture recognition already in the system, so I can use the menus in the OS with gestures like ‘bloom’.
+My first attempt at attaching the Leap resulted in obscuring the vision of the HoloLens, so I had to remove it and move it on top of the visor.
+Here’s a before and after, don’t put it where I had first attached it: